ComparisonAugust 7, 20268 min read

 Does Redact.dev remove me from data brokers?

-Is Redact.dev safe to use?
+Is Redact.dev safe to use in 2026?

 Redact.dev runs locally on your device, so your posts are not uploaded to their servers.
-That said, you are granting the app full access to your logged-in social media accounts while it runs, so treat it with the same care as any tool with elevated access.
+That said, you are granting the app full access to your logged-in social media accounts while it runs — treat it with the same care as any tool with elevated access.
 Use a dedicated browser profile or the desktop app rather than adding the extension to your main browser if you are cautious.

 Can Redact.dev delete DMs and private messages?